 Note: Students may obtain their individual Financial Aid award on myMack under the Student Info Tab.
 For more information on the Cost of Attendance figures that students will need to use to complete the Self-Certification form, please refer to the Tuition and Expenses web page.

-Students are eligible to borrow alternative loans to bridge the gap in what is not covered through their financial aid package.
 A student is limited to borrowing their cost of attendance less any other financial awarded (institutional, federal, state, outside scholarships).
 Students can borrow education loans to pay for tuition, fees, room and board, as well as books, and other personal or educational supplies.
 For questions on your individual cost of attendance, please contact our office.

 Education loans are designed to pay for direct costs first.
 Any excess borrowed will be available to the student in the form of a refund check.
 Refunds are not available until after loans have disbursed, which occurs after the add/drop period.
 For the Fall semester, this is typically the first week in October.
 For the Spring semester, this is typically the beginning of February.